 How Does 3-Way Matching Work?

 There are three documents that are integral for managing payments through accounts payable: invoices, order receipts, and purchase orders.
 Prior to being fulfilled, accounts payable scrutinizes the details of each of the three documents to verify that the product received matches what was ordered via the order receipt.
 Below, we’ll touch on each of them and their significance to the matching process:

-- Invoices: An invoice, in either paper or EDI form, constitute a request for payment from the vendor to the buyer.
+- Invoices: An invoice, in either paper or EDI form, constitutes a request for payment from the vendor to the buyer.
 Invoices include necessary information to facilitate the sale, including a unique invoice number, vendor contact details, applicable credits or discounts, and the total amount due.

 - Order Receipts: As a proof of payment, order receipts are included with delivered goods to detail which goods have been included in the shipment as well as the payment method.